nih-cfde/usecases/docs/template_files/persona-template.md

 has_children: false
 ---

-ADD Short description of their biological/computational experience level and relation to any of the other Personas in the Use Cases Repository
+ADD Short description of their biological/computational experience level, their role and responsibilities, and relation to any of the other Personas in the Use Cases Repository

-### ADD persona name

-ADD Short description of their role and responsibilities, slightly more detailed than the first description

 ### Assumptions